- 1) Link Reclamation

 This is one area where you may want to consider hiring others to write your comments for you.
 For comment link building, you’ll need to generate volume.
 Just writing 5 or 6 comments here and there won’t really do much for your page.
 Optimally, you want a large number of comments spread across numerous forums and blogs.

 Thankfully, it’s a relatively easy job that most people can do.
 You can pay them in piecework, offering a couple of dollars for each 75-word comment that’s made.
-As they move along, you can double-check their work by using the Backlink Finder (comming soon!) backlink tool.
+As they move along, you can double-check their work by using the Backlink Checker tool.
 As each comment is approved, you’ll see a new link appear in your site’s backlink analysis.

 Joining Facebook groups relating to your niche is another great way to build quality links and garner some motivated traffic to your site.
 Facebook is the world’s largest social media platform and features over 2.8 billion users.
 That’s around a quarter of the world’s entire population!

 Facebook groups are essentially sub-forums on Facebook that are related to specific topics, niches, locales, etc. Just as you can build links by participating in forums and blogs (see above), you can participate in Facebook groups relating to your product or service.

 For example, let’s say that you own a site that sells car accessories.
 You could join a bunch of different car groups on Facebook, become active in the groups, and slowly insert links to your online store as they’re relevant.

 Obviously, you don’t want to be spammy about this, either.
 The idea is to become a reputable and trustworthy contributor to the Facebook group.
 The more trustworthy and authoritative you seem, the better people will respond when you occasionally post a link back to your site.

 Quora is one of the top-ranking sites in Google search results due to its efficient question-and-answer design.
 The concept is incredibly simple: